QuasarApp/CheatCard/Doc/HelpSellerEn.md

 * A menu with design settings (background and text colors, logo, as well as printing) will open

-* Optionally upload your logo or card print background design by clicking the add button in the appropriate sections, the image must be in png format.
+* Optionally upload your logo or card print background design by clicking the add button in the appropriate sections.

 * After completing all the settings, click the "Save" button which is located at the bottom of the map.